MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/create-saas-offer.md

    :::column-end:::
 :::row-end:::

 Software as a Service (SaaS) offers allow you to license software solutions to customers through subscriptions.
 To sell your SaaS apps in Microsoft Teams Store, you must create an offer in Microsoft Partner Center.
-For any offer created, you must add suitable plans that provide various subscription options.
+For any SaaS offer, you must add suitable plans that provide various subscription options.
 The users can select a suitable subscription that best suits their requirements.

 > [!NOTE]
 > You must have a [commercial marketplace account in Partner Center](/partner-center/create-account) to create offers.